 How Much Does It Cost to Rent a Meeting Room?

-Regardless of how large your budget may be, you’re likely to be wondering: “How much does it cost to rent a meeting room?”
-As we’re about to show you, there’s no set amount, as the most upscale meeting rooms can run hundreds of dollars more than the most reasonably priced — but this article will help you establish a general range as you begin to plan out your budget.
-And we will also be recommending a useful resource to help you find the perfect meeting venue in your city.
+Regardless of how large your budget is, you’re likely to be wondering: “How much does it cost to rent a meeting room?”
+As we’re about to show you, there’s no set amount, as the most upscale meeting rooms can run hundreds of dollars more than the most reasonably priced.
+But this article will help you establish a general range as you begin to plan out your budget.
+And we will also be recommending some of our favorite Peerspace meetings rooms to help you find the perfect meeting venue in your city.
 Read on to learn more!

 How much does it cost to rent a meeting room?

 For example, a meeting room in Midtown, NY, will be much more expensive, on average, than one in, say, Inwood, at Manhattan’s northern tip.
-And in Cincinnati, the wealthiest neighborhood is called California (also known as Grove Park), and its meeting spaces will be much costlier than those in the more affordable neighborhood of Madisonville, for instance.
+And in Cincinnati, the wealthiest neighborhood is called California (also known as Grove Park).
+Its meeting spaces will be much costlier than those in the more affordable neighborhood of Madisonville, for instance.

-With that disclaimer, let’s get into the nitty gritty of pricing!
+With those details established, let’s get into the nitty-gritty of pricing!
 In the country as a whole, the average meeting room costs around $30 at the low end to $250 at the high end.
-If you rent the space for a full day, rather than by the hour, the hourly price may be cheaper — you might end up paying around $400 to $700 to for a small room, or $1,000 to $1,500 for a larger room.
+If you rent the space for a full day, rather than by the hour, the hourly price may be cheaper — you might end up paying around $400 to $700 for a small room or $1,000 to $1,500 for a larger room.

-- A small meeting room space in NYC can cost $50/hour and accommodate up to 12 people and includes a kitchen and breakout space.
+- A small meeting room space in NYC that can host up to 12 people and includes a kitchen and breakout space.

-- A medium-sized meeting room in Chicago may have a capacity of up to 20 people and cost $125/hour
+- A medium-sized meeting room in Chicago for up to 25 guests, with A/V equipment and lots of natural light.

-- An “ideation room” in Dallas, TX, complete with a private cafe and lounge, may have a capacity of up to 75 people and be $209/hour
+- An “ideation room” in Dallas, TX, complete with a private café and lounge, with a capacity of up to 75 people

 How do you find the right meeting room?